 By Maggie Dempewolf

-Maggie Dempewolf is a student at Fillmore Central High School.
-She is one of 17 area students participating in the Journal Writing Project, now in its 24th year.
+Maggie Dempewolf is a student at Fillmore Central High School, and one of 13 area students participating in the Journal Writing Project, now in its 25th year.